nicolai86/scaleway-terraform-demo/README.md

 $ terraform apply
 ```

-This will take some minutes again.
-And again, let's verify the setup was actually successful.
-We should see two nomad nodes, where one node is marked as leader:
+This operation can take a few minutes.
+Once the operation completed, I verify the setup.
+I should see two nomad nodes, where one node is marked as leader:

 ```
 $ ssh root@163.172.160.218 'nomad server-members -address=http://10.1.38.33:4646'